antipatico/xv6-reverse-tools/README.md

 21  5D              pop bp
 22  C3              ret
 ```
+As explained before, you could also call the command by invoking `cat DISASMME |
+dasm`.
 ## 2. standard library expansion
 Various functions have been added to the standard library, such as `sprintf`,
 `strcat` and `strncat`.
 Those were needed to port `dasm`.
 These changes can be